Apirone/apirone-api-php/README.md

 ```

-Also you can use [PagerHelper](src/Helpers/PagerHelper.php) for manage options:
+Also you can use [PagerHelper](src/Helpers/PagerHelper.php) to manage options:

 ```php
 use Apirone\API\Endpoints\Account;